Unit for Theoretical Biology

 22.03.2024

-Nadine Lehofer BSc
+Nadine Lehofer MSc

 Movement and activity ranges of the European green toad (Bufotes viridis) in an urban area compared to a natural habitat